 South is only interested in a heart slam if his partner has clubs controlled.
 He can find this out by starting a control cue bid sequence.
-He starts from the current $3^{\bullet}$ , and bids his controls up the line, beginning with $3^{\bullet}$ .
-North shows his club control with a $4^{\bullet}$ rebid.
-Since North has satisfied South's only condition, South checks on key cards (the 4 aces and the king of trump) with 4NT.
-North's $5^{\bullet}$ shows 0 or 3 key cards.
+He starts from the current 3, and bids his controlsup the line, beginning with 3.
+North shows his club control with a 4, rebid.
+Since North has satisfying South's only condition, South checks on key cards with 4NT.
+North's 5, shows 0 or 3.
 South knows it must be three key cards since he initiated the slam try.
-South also knows that he holds the two missing aces and the ${}^{\bullet}$ K.
+South also knows that he holds the two missing aces and the K.

 If North holds the two minor suit kings, a grand slam is possible.
 He asks for the number of kings outside the trump suit with his 5NT bid.
-North shows zero kings by rebidding $6\clubsuit$ .
-South settles for a small slam $-6\blacktriangledown$ .
+North shows zero kings by rebidding 6Φ .
+South settles for a small slam -6Ψ .